markgrovs/Bear-Markdown-Export/README.md

 ## Markdown export and sync of Bear notes
-_Version 1.3.1, 2018-02-05 at 20:22 EST_
+_Version 1.3.2, 2018-02-06 at 11:55 EST_

 Python script for export and roundtrip sync of Bear's notes to OneDrive, Dropbox, etc. and edit online with [StackEdit](https://stackedit.io/app), or use a markdown editor like *Typora* on Windows or a suitable app on Android.
 Remote edits and new notes get synced back into Bear with this script.

-NOTE!
+Set up seamless syncing with Ulysses’ external folders on Mac, with images included!
+Write and add photos in Bear, reorder, glue, and publish, export, or print with styles in Ulysses.
+Bears and butterflies are best friends ;)
+(PS.
+The manual order you set for notes in Ulysses' external folder, is maintained during syncs, unless title is changed.)

+BEAR IN MIND!
 This is a free to use version, and please improve or modify as needed.
 But do be careful! both `rsync` and `shutil.rmtree` used here, are powerful commands that can wipe clean a whole folder tree or even your complete HD if paths are set incorrectly!
 Also, be safe, take a fresh backup of both Bear and your Mac before first run.

 *See also: [Bear Power Pack](https://github.com/rovest/Bear-Power-Pack/blob/master/README.md)*